MIT has two application cycles: Early Action (EA) and Regular Action (RA).

 Only the dates of the deadlines!

-There is no positive or negative prejudice associated with or conferred by applying during either cycle.
-We do not have a preference, and there is no strategic benefit to be had.
-We have two cycles for two reasons: 1) it helps us spread our work out over a longer period, devoting more time to each application and 2) it provides applicants with more options so they can choose which works best for them.
+It is fine to apply during either cycle.
+We do not have a preference, and there is no strategic benefit to applying in one vs the other.
+We have two cycles for two reasons: 1) it helps us spread our work out over a longer period, devoting more time to each application, and 2) it provides applicants with more options so they can choose which works best for them.

-However: if you apply to another school during Early Action that does have a restriction, MIT requires that you respect those rules.
-So for example, if you apply to another school that is "single choice"— meaning that you can only apply there during the early period—you may not simultaneously apply to MIT, and if you’re admitted somewhere “binding,” then even if we admit you, you must go there instead.
+However, if you apply to another school during Early Action that does have a restriction, MIT requires that you respect those rules.
+So for example, if you apply to another school that is “single choice”— meaning that you can only apply there during the early period—you may not simultaneously apply to MIT, and if you’re admitted somewhere “binding,” then even if we admit you, you must go there instead.
 So choose wisely!